 Always keep clean

-Wat Chedi Luang was said to be built sometime between 1385 – 1401 during the reign of King Saen Muang Ma.
+Wat Chedi Luang was said to be built during the reign of King Saen Muang Ma, sometime between 1385 – 1401.
 Before the massive earthquake struck in 1545, the original height was about 85 meters.
-After some partial restoration done in 1992, its height now is approximately 60m, and the base about 44m wide.
-There are four stairways, each guarded by stone dragons (Nagas), and there are elephants in the midway of the platform.
+After some partial restoration done in 1992, its height now was approximately 60m, and the base was about 44m wide.

 We had dinner at German Hofbrauhaus and then went to catch up with Mike’s mate, Tim and Laura at Bus Bar Chiangmai.

-The following day we went to Chiang Mai Zoo & Aquarium and later that night we had a few drinks at number 1 bar.
+The following day we went to Chiang Mai Zoo & Aquarium and later that night we had a few drinks at the number 1 bar.

 Before travelling here, we had already booked our train ticket online and had it delivered to the Guesthouse.
-The ticket price we paid for a 1st class was 1,953 baht per person.
-We have our private cabin for privacy, and there’s a sink where we can wash and brush our teeth without having to queue at the public toilets.
-We left Chiang Mai at 4 pm and reached Bangkok the next day at 6:40 am.
-Overall, I enjoyed the train ride.
+The ticket price we paid for the 1st class was 1,953 baht per person.

 Travel Date: 18th ~ 22nd Mac 2015